 A fee-only wealth management firm only receives compensation from their clients.
 Fee-only financial advisors are free from the potential conflicts of interest that other advisors may encounter if part of their pay is based on commissions or sales.

 Advisory fees are typically a percentage of assets under management (AUM).
 Other models include a flat fee, retainer, or hourly, depending on the firm.
-When advisory fees are calculated as a percentage of the assets that they manage on your behalf, they’re with you when the market goes up – and when it goes down.
-The fee-only compensation model is often thought of as the most transparent and objective.
+Calculating advisory fees as a percentage of the assets that they manage on your behalf means the advisor is with you when the market goes up – and when it goes down.
+The fee-only model is often thought of as the most transparent and objective.

 Investors are typically more comfortable with the fee-only arrangement because it sets the stage for a trusting relationship to develop.
 Instead of selling, fee-only advisors can be an objective source of financial advice.
 Most fee-only wealth managers are also fiduciaries.